code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 #### 1. In-place Computation

 The `merkleizeSha256` function can be optimized by using in-place computation to store intermediate hashes at each level of the Merkle tree.
 This approach eliminates the need to create new arrays, reducing memory usage and gas costs.

 Note that this optimization requires that the `leaves` array not be used again after it is modified.

-This optimization is valid based on the current implementation because the `leaves` array is not used again after it is modified.
+Based on the current implementation, this optimization is safe because the `leaves` array is not used again after it is modified.

 #### 2. Assembly